-If your child has a weakened immune system, call a doctor right away to avoid complications.
+If your child has a weakened immune system, call your doctor right away to avoid complications.

-Usually, a doctor can diagnose shingles just by examining a child's rash and blisters.
+Usually, a doctor can diagnose shingles just by examining the rash and blisters.
 In rare cases, the doctor may remove a small sample of the infected tissue to be examined in a laboratory.

 Not all kids who get shingles need treatment.
 But if the doctor decides a treatment may help, it should be started as soon as possible.

-Antiviral drugs can't eliminate the virus from the body, but they can reduce the chances of complications and help speed the healing process.
-The earlier a treatment program is started, the more effective it will be, and the less risk there will be of complications.
-Talk with a doctor about whether medications might be helpful for your child.
+Antiviral drugs can't rid the body of the virus, but they can lower the chances of complications and help speed the healing process.
+The earlier treatment starts, the more effective it will be, and the less risk there will be of complications.
+Talk with your doctor about whether treatment might help your child.

 To treat the pain associated with shingles, doctors may prescribe a cream, spray, or skin patch to numb the skin and make it hurt less.
-Some prescription and over-the-counter medications also can help treat the pain.
+Some prescription and over-the-counter medicines also can help ease pain.
 Don't give your child or teen aspirin, though, as it can lead to a rare but serious illness called Reye syndrome.

-If a case of shingles is accompanied by itching, the doctor may recommend medicated lotions or medications called antihistamines.
+If shingles causes itching, the doctor may recommend medicated lotions or medicines called antihistamines.

-To help ease the symptoms at home, keep the affected area clean.
-Wash it with water and a mild soap, and apply cool, wet compresses to the blisters several times a day to lessen pain and itching.
+To help manage symptoms at home, keep the affected area clean.
+Wash it with water and a mild soap, and apply cool, wet compresses to the blisters several times a day to ease pain and itching.
 Oatmeal baths also can bring relief.

 To prevent the virus from spreading to other people, keep your child's rash covered at all times.

 It's not possible to prevent shingles entirely.
-The chickenpox vaccine can make a case of shingles less serious.
+But the chickenpox vaccine can make a case of shingles less serious.
 So if your child hasn't had chickenpox, it's not too late to ask your doctor about getting the chickenpox vaccine.